andrewcourtice/harlem/extensions/action/README.md

 ### Cancelling an action
+There are 2 ways to cancel a running action:

+- Direct
+- Indirect

+The **direct** method is simply calling the action and then calling the `abort` method.
 Each time an action is called it returns an instance of a `Task` class.
 The `Task` class is an extension of the in-built `Promise` class that adds an `abort` method you can use to terminate the action.

 ```typescript
 async function runAction() {